gsuryatej/LiveVoxWrittenTest/Question-1/Readme.md

 The recommended approach is to work with multistage environments by completely separating each operating environment.
 Instead of maintaining all of your hosts within a single inventory file, an inventory is maintained for each of your individual environments.
 Separate group_vars,host_vars directories are also maintained.

+Sharing variable files across environments can be accomplished by using the ‘vars_files’ statement in the playbook.

+Modules used to achieve are:

+-> 'git' module to clone the repo

+-> 'copy' module to copy the configuration file to /etc with changing ownership and mode.

+-> 'lineinfile' module to update the configuartion file with databaseServer based on the environment we deploy.
+However, we can also    use 'replace' module to achieve this task.

+-> To Update 'DataBaseServer' value in configuartion file dynamically we are using
+     {{ hostvars['database']["hostname"] }} -> this will fetch the hostname value of database host(This is mentioned in inventory file)

+Note: ansible.cfg is currently defaults to dev environment.

+export ENV before running the playbook and based on the env it will fetch the hosts and its variables and specific inventory file.

+ansible-playbook -i "environment/$ENV" --extra-vars "env=$ENV" config-provision.yml

+To see this format structure properly use visual studio code

 The folder structure looks as below:
 .
 ├── ansible.cfg